-CORRECTION: The original version of this story was titled "Why Is the Guy Who Made 2 Girls 1 Cup Going to Jail?"
-Ira Isaccs, the "guy" in question, did not produce 2 Girls 1 Cup.
-He did, however, make scat porn, which has landed him a jail sentence for obscenity.
+CORRECTION: The original version of this story was titled "Why is the Guy Who Made 2 Girls 1 Cup Going to Jail?"
+Apparently that was inaccurate.
+Ira Isaacs did not produce 2 Girls 1 Cup itself, but he did produce scat porn that has landed him a jail sentence for obscenity.

-You probably don’t know the name Ira Isaacs, but I bet you can remember the first time you saw a girl shit into a cup on camera, hand it to another girl who started eating the shit and vomiting, then the girls kissed a bunch and shit went everywhere... right?
-Well, Ira Isaacs was in the same business as the creator of 2 Girls 1 Cup, and as a result, he’s been sentenced to 48 months in jail for “producing and selling obscene videos and distributing obscene videos”.
-According to the United States’ Department of Justice, Ira was also charged in relation to another 37-minute video wherein “a female engaged in sex acts with animals”.
-The jury stated that Ira's work had no "literary, artistic, political or scientific value".
+You probably don’t know the name Ira Isaacs, but I bet you can remember the first time you saw a girl poop into a cup on camera, hand it to another girl who started eating the poop, she vomited, then the two girls kissed a bunch and poop went everywhere... right?
+Well, Ira Isaacs was in the same business as the creator of 2 Girls 1 Cup, and as a result, he’s been sentenced to 48 months in jail for “producing and selling obscene videos and distributing obscene videos.”
+According to the United States’ Department of Justice, Ira was also charged in relation to another 37 minute video wherein “a female engaged in sex acts with animals.”
+The jury stated that Ira's work had no "literary, artistic, political or scientific value."
 Well, yeah, no shit.

 Here's what Max Hardcore looks like.